99bjacko/milestone-project-1/README.md

 - [Contact Me Page HTML](./docs/readme/contact_html_validation.png) - Passed
 - [style.css CSS](./docs/readme/css_validation.png) - Passed

+### Lighthouse Testing

+For this project, I tested the performance, accessibility, best practices and SEO of the website using Lighhouse, one of the Chrome Developer Tools.

 ## Deployment

 The site was deployed to GitHub pages.
 The steps to deploy are as follows: